 Financial Aid Options

 Financial aid is available to students who qualify.
-See our Tuition and Financial Aid page for details.
+Scholarships are offered every fall and spring semester for new and current students.

 When you apply, you will need to choose a home campus.
 Your home campus is the institution from which you will receive financial aid, advising, career services, and your diploma.

 Your choice of home campus is a matter of personal preference.
 Our campus partners share equal responsibility in the program, and you will take courses taught by faculty from all program partner campuses.
 As a student you will complete your degree or certificate entirely online.
 Your educational experience will be the same regardless of your campus choice, and your degree and transcripts will be identical to those earned by on-campus students.